tardis-sn/tardis/docs/installation.rst

 .. notes::

     TARDIS is only compatbile with Python >3.6
-    TARDIS only supports Linux and MacOs
+    TARDIS only supports Linux and MacOs.
     We strongly recommend to install TARDIS within an Anaconda environment and to always use the lastest github development version.